laanwj/etna_viv/doc/hardware.md

 They do however have separate caches, so before using RS to copy from a surface at least the COLOR cache needs to be flushed (and possibly the RS cache).
 The blob also flushes the DEPTH cache, I do however not know why.

+Tiled or supertiled resolve operation sizes need to be aligned to 16 horizontally and 4 vertically.

 Tile status (Fast clear)
 -------------------------
 A render target is divided in tiles, and every tile has a couple of status flags.